Mostofa-Hasin-Mahdi/react-prac/readme.md

 - Whenever setCounter() is called, the component re-renders with the new value.

 ⚠️ **Note:** The change here refers to DOM updates — not just changing the value in memory, but also updating what is rendered on the screen.

+---

+## 🌲 Virtual DOM, React Fiber, and Reconciliation

+### 🌐 Virtual DOM & `createRoot`

+In `main.jsx`, `createRoot` creates a virtual DOM (tree-like structure) and injects it into the real DOM.
+It compares this virtual DOM with the actual DOM to detect and update **only the changed elements**.

+🌀 **Browser Repaint**
+A full page reload causes the browser to **remove and repaint** the entire DOM — the loading icon appears during this.

+📦 With Virtual DOM, React:
+- Tracks the full structure in memory.
+- Updates only the changed parts for better performance.

+---

+### 🔥 React Fiber

+React Fiber enhances React by:

+- Enabling **incremental rendering**: work is split and spread over multiple frames.
+- Supporting **animations, gestures, and layout** in a smoother way.

+🧪 **Hydration**
+Sometimes, after a page updates, UI elements appear but don’t function immediately.
+This is called **hydration** — it means the **UI has rendered**, but **JavaScript is still loading**.

+---

+### ♻️ Reconciliation

+🧠 **What is it?**
+A recursive algorithm React uses to figure out **what to update** in the DOM.

+📈 **How it Works:**
+1. A tree of nodes representing the UI is created.
+2. On `setState`, a new tree is generated.
+3. React compares (diffs) the old tree with the new one.
+4. Updates only the parts that changed.

+📌 **Important Concepts**:
+- If component **types differ**, React replaces the old tree entirely.
+- Lists are diffed using **keys**.
+Keys must be:
+  - Stable
+  - Predictable
+  - Unique

+⚖️ **Update Prioritization**
+React categorizes updates by priority:

+- 🌀 Animations need to render quickly.
+- 🗂 Data store updates can take longer.

+React’s **pull-based** scheduling lets it manage updates efficiently without relying on the developer.

+---